-- The ongoing performance of the new pensions administration provider and the associated ongoing project work related to the transition across. - The recent Pension Fund Committee review of the fund's investment consultant's performance against desired aims and objectives.
+- The ongoing performance of the new pensions administration provider and the associated ongoing project work related to the transition across. - The recent Pension Fund Committee review of the results of the 2022 Triennial Valuation.

 Annual Report of the Pensions Board (continued)